Online maps

 Brighton & Hove City Council has a legal responsibility to renew its Home to School Transport contract every four years.
 The current contract started in 2019, so must be renewed by August 2023.
 Read the letters we have sent out about re-procurement.

-Go to the Brighton & Hove Buses website for information about traveling to school by bus.
+Go to the Brighton & Hove Buses website for information about travelling to school by bus.

 Send an email to hometoschooltransport@brighton-hove.gov.uk for advice or to make a complaint about school transport.